python/devguide/devcycle.rst

 Maintenance branches
 --------------------

-A branch currently being maintained for bug fixes.
+A branch for a previous feature release, currently being maintained for bug fixes.
 There are currently two of them in activity: one for Python 3.x and one for Python 2.x.
 At some point in the future, Python 2.x will be closed for bug fixes and there will be only one maintenance branch left.

 The only changes allowed to occur in a maintenance branch without debate are bug fixes.
 Also, a general rule for maintenance branches is that compatibility